melonysuga/TANQPR/README.md

 ​        After fixing the dimension of the Hilbert space, a nondeterministic quantum programs, and an input state, one can invoke the algorithms by calling the above functions respectively.

 ​       Generally, the functions in the files **ReachableSpaceI.nb** and **ReachableSpaceII.nb**  are efficient as their theoretical complexity is **PTIME**.
 They take time 16ms, 15ms and space 104.40MB, 103.51MB, respectively on the running example.
-Those in the file **divergentSet.nb**  may be inefficient (in the worst case), due to the fact that the quantifier elimination and the derivation of the pure divergent set by a tree construction are both  **EXPTIME**.
+Those in the file **DivergentSet.nb**  may be inefficient (in the worst case), due to the fact that the quantifier elimination and the derivation of the pure divergent set by a tree construction are both  **EXPTIME**.
 However, it fortunately takes time 2797ms and space 105.91MB on the running example.

 **How to replicate the example?**